Lommix/lommix_ui/README.md

-I do not plan to offer any widgets on the templating side, but I would like to have common components and system for a general reusable widget toolkit like sliders, drop downs, dragables and so on.
+I do not plan to offer any widgets on the templating side, but I would like to have common components and system for a general reusable widget toolkit like sliders, drop downs, draggable and so on.

 Checkout the examples, if you come up with some really cool widgets, I would be happy to merge them into a